-Program Information: This course can be used as an elective in several University Studies Programs.
+Program Information: This course can be used as either a required course or an elective in several University Studies Programs.
 Refer to the College Program Guide for additional information.

-Delivery: This course is delivered face-to-face
+Delivery: This course is delivered face to face.

 COTR Credits: 3